If you bring us a contract with a better offer, we guarantee to either beat that rate or pay you $500.

 Instead, they rely on brokers who refer them to the business or use a soft credit pull and preliminary underwriting with borrowers who come direct.
 Otherwise, they offer private funding on tangible assets and use it as collateral.

 You should always check out any company offering loans before applying for one.
-As a small business owner, you want to ensure that it has a good reputation and will make it easy to repay the loan and potentially reborrow down the road.
+As a small business owner, you want to ensure that it has a good reputation and will make it easy to repay the loan and potentially reborrow.

 Because of the more informal or streamlined application process, lenders sometimes have shorter approval times than banks or credit unions.
 In addition, private lenders may be more ready to engage with persons with poor credit.
 A credit score at the “poor credit” level is standard for online private or an alternative lender, as your credit score isn’t all that important.